shubhaabhattacharyya/shubhaabhattacharyya.github.io/index.md

 [Home](/) | [CV](/cv) | [Research](/research) | [Contact](/contact) | [Other](/other)

-## Welcome to my page!
+## Welcome!
-I am a PhD candidate in Economics at the Stockholm School of Economics.
+My research focuses on labor economics, migration, and how cultural exposure shapes educational and occupational outcomes.
+I am particularly interested in the role of behavioral biases and social norms in economic decision-making.
+I completed my PhD in Economics at the Stockholm School of Economics.

-My research focuses on labour and behavioural economics, with an emphasis on behavioural biases.
-I am on the job market 2024-2025.
+I use large-scale Swedish registry data, causal inference, experiments, and behavioral insights to answer policy-relevant questions and support evidence-based analysis.

 You can reach me at [shubhaa.bhattacharyya@hhs.se](mailto:shubhaa.bhattacharyya@hhs.se), and find my [CV](CV_Shubhaa_Bhattacharyya.pdf) here!